 (arc and flat at target position)

-Below is a list of the fields that must be completed in the proposal submission interface to successfully submit a science proposal.
+The fields that must be completed in the proposal submission interface to successfully submit a science proposal are the following:

 |Title||Limited to 100 characters|